micnncim/yreq/README.md

 ```

-This means it concurrently sends the following requests.
+This means it sends the following requests.

 ```json
 {